-Simply put, resistant starch is starch that is resistant to human digestion so it ends up in the colon where it can feed beneficial bacteria.
+Resistant starch is starch that is resistant to human digestion so it ends feeding beneficial bacteria.
+Here’s why I’ve added resistant starch to my diet.

 In this way, resistant starch directly supports the colonic microbiome and is thought to foster diversity.